• Skip to primary navigation

 Why grow lemon balm?
 Like many herbs, it offers both health and culinary benefits.

-Lemon balm is most frequently cited as an anti-anxiety and stress relieving herb.
-I’ve found it has a very subtle calming effect, especially when blended with lavender tea.
+Lemon balm is most frequently cited as calming and stress relieving herb.
+I’ve found it has a very subtle effect, especially when blended with lavender tea.
 I make Rosemary Gladstar’s lavender- lemon balm iced tea recipe from her book, Rosemary Gladstar’s Medicinal Herbs: A Beginner’s Guide: 33 Healing Herbs to Know, Grow, and Use.
 This is an excellent guide to herbs as well as packed with easy beginner recipes.
 (Note: This is an affiliate link.
 Home Garden Joy is an Amazon affiliate and makes money when you use the link to buy from Amazon).

 By itself, lemon balm has a very subtle flavor.
 It’s not as strong as many ‘lemon flavored’ products you’re used to.
 But when you combine it with lavender, and add some concentrated lemon juice and sweetener, it makes a wonderful lemonade that does seem to have a calming effect.